DamonVizl/DamonVizl/README.md

 ### Supervised and Unsupervised Learning
 I have also worked on many supervised and unsupervised learning machine learning models for data analysis, trend analysis, prediction and forecasting.
 Specifically Linear Regression, Decision Trees, SVC, Ensemble methods including RFC and many more.

+### Acoustic Analysis with the RAN
+Through 2023 I worked under the AUKUS initiative in a team developing Acoustic Analysis techniques.
+Contact me for further information.

 ## Software Dev
 ### Hammer and Tongs